shellscape/webpack-plugin-serve/recipes/watch-static-content.md

 });
 ```

 The important change there is `serve.emit('reload')`.
+The `reload` event isn't actually handled by the `WebpackPluginServe` instance, but the plugin _does_ forward on unhandled, emitted events to all connected `WebSocket`s.
+The `reload` event is already handled in the client scripts as part of the `liveReload` option, so we can utilize that `WebSocket` message to reload the page.
+Alternatively, you might choose to connect your own `WebSocket`, use a different action (such as `static-change`), and add more magic than a plain old `window.location.reload()`.

-We're including some sugar data there so that any listeners know where the event originated.
+We're also including some sugar data there in `{source: 'config' }` so that any listeners know where the event originated.
 That could be useful in an app that has multiple instruction points calling for reloads.

 ### 🍰 Dessert